confluentinc/ksql/documentation/quickstart.rst

     REGIONID | STRING
     NUMUSERS |  INT64

-5. View the results of the query ``pageviews_female_duplicates`` as they come in.
+5. Use ``SELECT`` to view the results any query as they come in.
 To stop viewing the query results, press `<ctrl-c>`.
 This stops printing to the console but it does not terminate the actual query.
 The query continues to run in the underyling Kafka Streams application.

 .. sourcecode:: bash